Yeah! Yeah! Die! Die! Death Metal Symphony in Deep C: Content

 Yeah!
 Yeah!
 Die!
 Die! features the story of John Doe (Kärtsy Hatakka) whose life is being controlled by a central "computer brain" (Tomi Koivusaari).
-An angel Eeva-Kaarina Vilke) helps John Doe defeat the computer brain, but without this controlling force John Doe feels lost.
+An angel (Eeva-Kaarina Vilke) helps John Doe defeat the computer brain, but without this controlling force John Doe feels lost.
 He changes his mind and decides to save the computer brain.
 At the end the libretto says "everybody simply decides to vanish into thin air and disappear into the pages of internet!"

+In terms of style, Yeah!
+Yeah!
+Die!
+Die! is quite different from Waltari's regular work.
+The music is mostly inspired by classical music, and modern elements (not limited to metal) have been added.
+The album features long passages of purely classical music, inspired by composers such as Beethoven and Sibelius.
+However, for most of the album, the music varies between "symphony orchestra with a backing death metal band" and "death metal band with a backing orchestra".